Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Watertown's Climate Zone 5b-7a

-Watertown's climate, classified as USDA Zone 5b-7a, requires seasonally adjusted mowing practices.
+Watertown's climate, classified as USDA Zone 5b-7a, requires a seasonal approach to mowing.
 According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after soil thaw, with a frequency of 4-7 days.
 In summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
 Fall (September-November) focuses on maintaining optimal heights and coordinating leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor'easters, to prevent compaction and turf damage.
-Monitoring local weather forecasts ensures safe and effective scheduling.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor'easters, to prevent soil compaction and turf damage.
+Monitoring local weather forecasts is essential for scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Watertown's Storm Drains

-Stormwater management is a critical aspect of lawn care in Watertown, governed by the MS4 program under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical component of lawn care in Watertown, governed by MS4 regulations under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
 21).
 There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
 Mulch-mowing and immediate cleanup from impervious surfaces are required best practices, providing a 30-40% reduction in stormwater runoff.
-For compliance and technical standards, consult the MassDEP Stormwater Management Standards and coordinate with the Massachusetts Department of Environmental Protection.
+For further information, consult the MassDEP Stormwater Management Standards and coordinate with:

 124 Orchard Street, Watertown, MA 02472